-- 9. In Device Profiles, select the appropriate data model file from the Card Format drop-down list. - See the Setting up the Identity Agent credential profiles section in the Mobile Identity Management guide for details. - 10.
-If you want to display collection instructions specific to this credential profile to the user through the Self-Service Request Portal when the user is collecting their mobile identity document, in Collection Instructions, type plain text instructions into the box.
-If you leave this blank, the translatable text for collection instructions is shown instead. - The translatable text for collection instructions has the identifying string ID1009; see section 6.1, Customizing the terminology for more information. - 11.
-Click Next. - 12.
-Select the certificates you want to make available. - All of the certificates you select here will be issued to your mobile device. - You can select the archived and historic certificate options on this screen.
-See the Import and distribute certificates to devices section in the Administration Guide for details of the Issue new, Use existing, and Historic Only options. - 13.
-Click Next and proceed to the Select Roles screen. - 14.
-Select the roles you want to be able to issue this credential profile, and the roles you want to be able to be issued this credential profile.
+9. In Device Profiles, select the appropriate data model file from the Card Format dropdown list.

+See the Setting up the Identity Agent credential profiles section in the Mobile Identity Management guide for details.

+10. If you want to display collection instructions specific to this credential profile to the user through the Self-Service Request Portal when the user is collecting their mobile identity document, in Collection Instructions, type plain text instructions into the box.
+If you leave this blank, the translatable text for collection instructions is shown instead.

+The translatable text for collection instructions has the identifying string ID1009; see section 6.1, Customizing the terminology for more information.

+If you want to access the Self-Service Request Portal from a mobile device, you can set the following options:

+- Show app collection link on mobile OS determines which app to launch when you request a mobile derived credential from the Self-Service Request Portal on a mobile device (iOS or Android).
+This allows you to collect the mobile derived credential on the same mobile device that you are using to request the derived credential.
+You can select one of the following options: - None do not display an app collection link. - MyID Mobile Identity Document Wallet display a link for the MyID Wallet app. - BlackBerry UEM Client display a link for the BlackBerry UEM Client app.

+Note: If your organization requires an app that is not listed here, contact customer support quoting reference SUP-393 to discuss your requirements.

+Allow QR Code on mobile OS - if you access the Self-Service Request Portal on a mobile device, and you have selected anything other than None for the Show app collection link on mobile OS option, SSRP does not display a QR code.
+If you want to display this QR code (for example, if you want to allow users to request the derived credential on one mobile device and collect on another) select this option; SSRP displays both a collection link and the QR code, allowing the end user to choose which method to use to collect their credentials.

+If you select None for the Show app collection link on mobile OS option, you do not need to select this option; the Self-Service Request Portal displays a QR code.

+These options take effect when you access the Self-Service Request Portal from a browser that reports its operating system as iOS or Android.

+- 11. Click Next. - 12.
+Select the certificates you want to make available.

+All of the certificates you select here will be issued to your mobile device.

+You can select the archived and historic certificate options on this screen.
+See the Import and distribute certificates to devices section in the Administration Guide for details of the Issue new, Use existing, and Historic Only options.

+13. Click Next and proceed to the Select Roles screen.

+14. Select the roles you want to be able to issue this credential profile, and the roles you want to be able to be issued this credential profile.